Adrisyaone/Undernutritiona-and-anemia/README.md

-# **Factors Associated with Undernutrition, Anemia and Their Coexistence Among 6-59 Months Children in Nepal: A Secondary Analysis of the Nepal Demographic and Health Survey-2022**
+# **Determinants of Undernutrition, Anemia and Their Coexistence Among 6-59 Months Children in Nepal: Evidence from the 2022 Nepal Demographic and Health Survey**

 This study aimed to determine the prevalence of undernutrition, anemia, and their co-existence in Nepal, as well as determine their contributing factors among children aged 6-59 months using the **2022 Nepal Demographic and Health Survey (NDHS)** dataset.
 It utilizes survey-weighted analysis, descriptive summaries, regression modeling, and visualization to uncover socio-demographic and maternal determinants.

 ------------------------------------------------------------------------

-## 🧑‍💻 Authors
+## Authors

-*Bikram Adhikari1,2*, Biraj Neupane3,2, Jessica Rice1, Niharika Jha1,2, Kajol Dahal4, Parash Mani Sapkota5, Archana Shrestha6,7, Xinhua Yu1, Yu Jiang1
+*Bikram Adhikari1,2*, Biraj Neupane3,2, Jessica Rice1, Niharika Jha1,2, Kajol Dahal4, Parash Mani Sapkota5, Archana Shrestha6,7 Yu Jiang1, Xinhua Yu1

 ***Affiliation:***